almamigratoria-netizen/Leaflet-SVGMarkers/README.md

 * `image:` SVG (string) or URL.
 Adds a user supplied image to the SVG.
 * `imageOpts:` attributes for the image.
 Typically you should supply width and height (both default to 15, the standard Maki-icon size).
 Supply x and y to center the image (although it will try to center with the information it has).  `image`s are created using the SVG `<image>` tag, so sttributes aren't exactly the same as for `Image()`, but there are plenty of [references](https://developer.mozilla.org/en-US/docs/Web/SVG/Reference/Element/image) out there.
 * Any option not understood will try to be applied to the "style" attributes, which may or may not be what you want.

+## CSS specificity
+The order of precedence for specificity (from most important to least) is:
+- element style
+- #id
+- .class
+- type (<circle>, <path>, etc)
+- SVG presentation attributes

 ## The SVGMarkerUtil class
 You can also import the SVGMarkerUtil class.
 There are some potentially